I truly believe in the art of medicine, and enjoy using my clinical experience and creativity to manage urological issues in children.

-Anne Arnhym is a pediatric nurse practitioner who has specialized in caring for children with urological conditions since 2005.
+Anne M. Arnhym is a pediatric nurse practitioner.
+She has specialized in caring for children with urological conditions since 2005.

-In research, Arnhym's endeavors include participating in the urology portion of a large study on spina bifida called MOMS (Management of Myelomeningocele Study), sponsored by the National Institutes of Health.
+Arnhym contributed to the urology portion of a large study of spina bifida called the Management of Myelomeningocele Study, known as MOMS, which was sponsored by the National Institute of Health.

-Arnhym completed her bachelor of science degree in nursing at the University of San Francisco.
-She spent four years providing nursing care in the UCSF pediatric medical and surgical units before returning to school to obtain her master's degree in nursing from UCSF.
+Arnhym earned a bachelor's degree in nursing at the University of San Francisco.
+She provided nursing care in UCSF's pediatric medical and surgical units for four years before returning to school to earn her master's degree in nursing at UCSF.

-Arnhym co-authored the Guide to Treating Your Child’s Daytime or Nighttime Accidents, Urinary Tract Infections and Constipation, an educational booklet about bowel and bladder dysfunction in otherwise healthy children, created for the Pediatric Urology Parent and Provider Program.
-She has presented on this topic at the annual meeting of Pediatric Urology Nurses & Specialists, of which she is a member.
+Arnhym co-authored A Guide to Treating Your Child's Daytime or Nighttime Accidents, Urinary Tract Infections and Constipation, an educational booklet about bladder and bowel problems in otherwise healthy children.
+A member of Pediatric Urology Nurses & Specialists, she has presented on this topic at the group's annual meeting.
+Most recently, she co-authored a Journal of Pediatric Urology article on using telehealth to manage the care of children with bladder and bowel dysfunction.

 USF, BS, Nursing, 2000